 Underage GED test-takers

-In most states, GED test-takers must be at least 18 years of age but 16- and 17-year-olds may also qualify if they meet further strict requirements.
+In most states, GED test-takers must be at least 18 years of age, but 16- and 17-year-olds may also qualify if they meet further strict requirements.
 They can, for example, not be signed up for another school program, hold parental permission, be officially withdrawn from high school, and hold an age waiver from their school districts.
-Click here to learn more about age waivers and how to get one.
+Check here to learn about GED age waivers.

 There are also states that require underage testers to attend a prep course and attain satisfactory scores on a practice test, for example, the GED Ready test to show they are ready to sit for the exam.
 Other states require underage test-takers to have been officially out of school for a certain time frame.

-Regardless of which exam you take, you will see that it’s absolutely worth getting your GED diploma.
-Your job options will drastically improve and the doors of colleges will open up to you.
+Regardless of which exam you take, you will see that it’s worth getting your GED.
+Your job options will drastically improve, and the doors of colleges will open up to you.

-The GED exam is a seven-hour exam that checks the important basic skills of the candidate but the four subtests can be taken one or more at a time as said above.
-Some homeschooled students also are looking to earn a GED as it is an affordable way to get into college, especially if they score in the GED College-Ready ranges.
+The GED exam is a seven-hour exam that checks the important basic skills of the candidate, but the four subtests can be taken one or more at a time, as said above.
+Some homeschooled students also are looking to earn a GED degree as it is an affordable way to get into college, especially if they score in the GED College-Ready ranges.

-Test-takers who have earned their GED degree have shown that they have thinking, reading, writing, and math skills that are the key foundation for jobs and higher education which qualifies them for a college education.
+Test-takers who have earned their GED degree have shown that they have thinking, reading, writing, and math skills that are the key foundation for jobs and higher education, which qualifies GED graduates for a college education.

 Over the past few decades, the GED test has provided personal, professional, and academic satisfaction to the millions of adults who were unable to complete their formal high school education.
 Students that attain GED scores in the ‘college-ready’ and ‘college-ready PLUS credit’ ranges may also see the SAT or ACT testing requirement waived.